Skip to content

 spout = Csound's innermost software buffer, contains ksmps sample frames.
 Csound processes real-time control events once every ksmps sample frames.

 -b = Csound's intermediate software buffer (the "software" buffer), in sample frames.
-Should be (but does not need to be) an integral multiple of ksmps (can equal ksmps too).
+Should be (but does not need to be) Menno:???
+Preferable or Usually ??? an integral multiple of ksmps (can be equal to ksmps, too).
 Once per ksmps sample frames, Csound copies spout to the -b buffer.
 Once per -b sample frames, Csound copies the -b buffer to the -B "hardware" buffer.

 -B = The sound card's internal buffer (the "hardware" buffer), in sample frames.
-Should be (and may need to be) an integral multiple of -b.
+Should be (and may need to be) ??? do not understand - delete this becuase confusing?? an integral multiple of -b.
 If Csound misses delivering a -b one time, the extra -b sample frames in -b are still there for the sound card to keep playing while Csound catches up.
-But they can be the same size if you're willing to bet Csound can always keep up with the sound card.
+But they can be of the same size if you're willing to bet Csound can always keep up with the sound card.